What do you recommend that we put on our course syllabus or tell students?

 What is your policy for "take-home" final essays?

-While many instructors encourage their students to visit us throughout the semester, a take-home final may not be an essay that an instructor wants students to receive tutoring assistance on.
-It is our policy not to work with students on final exams or papers unless we have prior approval from their instructor or it is clearly stated on the assignment sheet that tutoring assistance is acceptable.
-Instructors can approve specific students or an entire course.
+While many instructors encourage their students to visit us throughout the semester, they might not want students to receive tutoring assistance with a take-home final.
+It is therefore our policy not to work with students on final exams or papers unless we have prior approval from their instructor or it is clearly stated on the assignment sheet that tutoring assistance is acceptable.
+Instructors may approve specific students or an entire course.

 Will you notify me if a student of mine is utilizing your services?

-The Writing/Reading Center strives to provide confidential support to students.
-We do not contact instructors or provide them with the names of students who have visited us without their permission.
-This policy allows students to work freely in a space to hone their writing skills without being evaluated.
+The Writing/Reading Center provides confidential support to students, a policy that aligns with writing centers nationally.
+We do not contact instructors or provide them the names of students who have visited us without their permission.
+This policy allows students to freely discuss and develop their writing in an evaluation-free space.

 Will a tutor sign a paper they have worked on if I require proof of a visit?